 Stay in Old Town if you are visiting Prague for the first time, or New year, Christmas; you love history,culture, nightlife; you want famous tourist attractions in doorstep; you don’t mind crowded tourist area and noisy;

-Best Places to stay in Prague Stare Mesto:
+Best Places to stay in Prague Old Town for first-timers:

-luxury ($$$): Hotel Paris Prague This 5-star hotel is located within easy walking distance from Prague’s Old Town Square and the Namesti Republiky metro station.
-It offers elegant rooms and suites with Art Nouveau furniture.
+luxury ($$$): Hotel Paris Prague, 5-star hotel located within easy walking distance from Old Town Square and the Namesti Republiky metro station.
 You can grab a drink at Tony’s Café & Bar, and enoy French and Czech cusines at NOE by Karel Hynek restaurant.

-budget ($): Residence BENE This 3-star hotel is located in the heart of Prague, less than 100 m from Republic Square and Old Town Square.
+budget ($): Residence BENE, 3-star hotel, one of the best places to stay in central Prague on a budget, short walk from Republic Square and Old Town Square.
 Guest rooms are spacious rooms with a modern bathroom with shower, hairdryer and free toiletries.

 Josefov was the original Jewish Quarter of Prague, traditionally home to the city’s large Jewish population.
 To this day, it still features a number of beautiful synagogues, as well as one of the largest Jewish cemeteries in Europe, the Old Jewish Cemetery.